Prescription Drug Disposal

 For more information, please contact Altru Retail Pharmacy at 701.780.3444.

-Accepted at any drop off point: Unused or expired prescriptions or over-the counter medicines, including:
+Accepted at any drop off point: Unused or expired prescriptions (controlled or non-controlled) or over-the-counter medicines, including:

 - Pills, tablets, caplets